crazy010323/epic-game-smart-contract/README.md

 # Smart Contract for a turn-based Epic Game using Hardhat

 Characters attack the boss with their Attack Damage.
+(NFT basedt Games)

 Try running some of the following tasks: